Seeds of Success: The Pena Family

 Both women started their journey knowing different aspects of fertility care.
 Jamie knew friends at work who had gone through intrauterine insemination (IUI) and IVF cycles, while Christine didn’t know a lot about the process.
-Christine researched fertility centers that would help them, and found Reproductive Associates of Delaware (RAD).
-After reading a few online reviews, the couple scheduled an appointment to see Dr. Adrienne Neithardt, the Director of Donor Services at RAD.
+Christine researched fertility centers that would help them, and found RADfertility.
+After reading a few online reviews, the couple scheduled an appointment to see Dr. Adrienne Neithardt, the Director of Donor Services at RADfertility.

-After talking to a coworker about RAD, Christine learned that his wife was a patient of Dr. Neithardt’s.
+After talking to a coworker about RADfertility, Christine learned that his wife was a patient of Dr. Neithardt’s.
 “He spoke very highly of her,” she said.
 “I just thought that was perfect—that she had a good experience with her.
-I thought RAD was the right place.”
+I thought RADfertility was the right place.”

 Easing Initial Concerns